0

 Also, in 2014, authors Amy Yates Wuelfing and Steven DiLodovico published a book on the City Gardens scene, “No Slam Dancing, No Stage Diving, No Spikes: An Oral History of New Jersey’s Legendary City Gardens.”

-By: Thomas Vollaro over 12 years ago
+By: Thomas Vollaro about 13 years ago

 This clip from the Instrument movie is from this show.
 Tim and I at 1:02!